Daltonhensley19/AzaleaCapstone/README.md

 ## Contributions

-Contributions to the Lambda AOT Compiler project are welcome.
+Contributions to the Azalea AOT Compiler project are welcome.
 If you find any bugs, have suggestions for improvements, or would like to add new features, please submit an issue or a pull request.